Pound Lane

 Pound Lane (磅巷) is a lane in Sheung Wan on Hong Kong Island, Hong Kong.

 Location

 Pound Lane is located between Bonham Road and Hollywood Road.
 The Lane runs parallel to Po Yan Street and Upper Station Street.

 Name

 It was the site of a government pound where straying animals, like cows and sheep, were kept.
-The Lane appeared on the Rates List for 1870.
+The Lane was built in 1863 and appeared on the Rates List for 1870.
 There was one Yee Yik occupied premises in the lane and he was a cowkeeper, while another building was occupied by one Chaoupai who was listed as a goatherd.

+The Chinese name mistakenly refers to the unit of measurement.

+History

+Pound Lane was an early Chinese settlement during Hong Kong's colonial period.
+After the plague broke out in Hong Kong in 1894, the Hong Kong government built Hong Kong's first public toilet with shower facilities in Pound Lane in 1904 in order to improve the sanitary environment in the area.